 With a country as vast as Vietnam, it is important to plan what you want to see and what area of the country you want to cover.
 Although it is possible to visit the north, south and central regions of Vietnam in the usual vacation period of 2-3 weeks, it isn’t nearly enough time to visit all the destinations and all the sights worth seeing.
-In this post, we’ll focus on Northern Vietnam only and provide a brief overview of some of the best places to visit in this region.
+In this post, we’ll focus on the northern part of the country and provide a brief overview of some of the best places to visit in Northern Vietnam.

 If you have your heart set on visiting Northern Vietnam, you will probably fly into Hanoi (get some great deals here).
-This fascinating city is steeped in history but also unarguably in touch with the modern world.
+This fascinating city is steeped in history but also unarguably in touch with the modern world, making it one of the best places to visit in Northern Vietnam.
 The first thing you will notice as you head into the city from the airport are thousands of motorbikes whizzing all over the place.
 It might look chaotic, but they all seem to follow some unwritten highway code and speeds are low and accidents surprisingly rare.